Afro-punk: Festivals

 AfroPunk has Festivals in 5 locations.
 The 2019 Brooklyn AfroPunk Festival took place on August 24 and 25.
 The Atlanta AfroPunk will take place October 12 and 13.
-There will also be festivals in London, Paris, and Joburg.
-The line-up for the festivals vary depending on location, but include artists, Jill Scott, Anderson Paak, FKA Twigs, Leon Bridges, Danny Brown, Smino, Tierra Whack, Ho99o9, Earth Gang, Kamasi Washington, Santigold, Fever 333, Leikeli47, Mahalia, and many more.
+There will also be festivals in London, Paris, and Johannesburg.
+The line-up for the festivals vary depending on location, but include artists Jill Scott, Anderson.Paak, FKA Twigs, Leon Bridges, Danny Brown, Smino, Tierra Whack, Ho99o9, Earth Gang, Kamasi Washington, Santigold, Fever 333, Leikeli47, Mahalia, and many more.